DonHulieo/server_scenarios/README.md

 If you would like to addon to this resource and modify existing scenarios in the world, open the `sp_manifest.ymt` file and rename the scenario to

-`<Name>compcache:/ranch_scenario/xxxxxxx</Name>` If you rename the resource, you will need to rename `ranch_scenario`
+`<Name>compcache:/server_scenarios/xxxxxxx</Name>` If you rename the resource, you will need to rename `server_scenarios`

-I have personally tested the following scenarios alongside this repository, and can confirm that they are working in FiveM:
+I have personally tested the following scenarios alongside this repository, and can confirm that they are working in FiveM after renaming them in the sp_manifest:

 https://www.gta5-mods.com/scripts/scenario-groups